 Available at: Saatva

-Founded in 2010, Amerisleep uses mainly plant-based memory foam.
-The AS2 mattress is described as medium firm, and it’s available in seven mattress sizes, from twin to split king.
+Also founded in 2010, Amerisleep uses mainly plant-based memory foam.
+The AS2 mattress is described as medium-firm, and it’s available in seven mattress sizes, from twin to split king.

 - It has memory foam with zoned support layers to accommodate your hips and shoulders.